leosartaj/sub/README.md

 ## Uninstalling

-PySub can be installed using pip
+sub can be installed using pip
 Just run

 ```
-pip uninstall PySub
+pip uninstall sub

 ```

 ## Dependencies

-PySub is based on Python 2.7
+sub is based on Python 2.7
-PySub uses the requests module
+sub uses the requests module

 ## Documentation

 Run the following command to download subtitles for a file or all the files including a directory

 ```
-pysub [path] [options]
+sub [path] [options]

 ```

-* Run pysub -h/--help for various options
+* Run sub -h/--help for various options